MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0029-pagedeletionnotallowed.md

 ## How to fix this diagnostic

-Revert the change by adding the page or page extension back and marking it as [Obsolete](../properties/devenv-obsoletestate-property.md).
+Revert the change by adding the page back and marking it as [Obsolete](../properties/devenv-obsoletestate-property.md).
+Marking a page extension as obsolete is not currently supported, so undoing the deletion is the only available fix.

 ## Examples of errors for dependent extensions